 Employers must retain payroll and employment records for at least four years.

-While household employee wages are generally not deductible as a business expense, certain tax benefits may apply:
+While household employee wages are generally not deductible as a business expense, two key tax benefits may help families offset the cost of care.

-In rare cases, if a household employee performs legitimate business duties—such as administrative work for a family business—a portion of wages may be deductible as a business expense.
-Documentation and separate agreements are required in these situations.
+In rare situations, if a household employee performs legitimate business duties—such as administrative support for a family-owned business—a portion of their wages may be deductible as a business expense.
+Proper documentation and a separate employment agreement are required.

 Avoiding Household Employee Taxes can have serious consequences, including: